• Skip to primary navigation

 Did You Like This Recipe?

 Love this balsamic vinaigrette recipe?
-Please leave a 5-star 🌟🌟🌟🌟🌟 rating in the recipe card below & if you REALLY liked it, leave a comment below.
-Thanks!
+Please leave a 5-star rating in the recipe card below and leave a comment below.
+If you are looking for other tasty dressing recipes, check out our honey sesame dressing.

 Spoon stirring maple balsamic vinaigrette dressing in a glass jar with maple syrup and lemon.